psalaets/browser-console-listener/README.md

 #### answers

 Array of strings.
 A getter will be defined on host object for each answer.
-That cannot already be a property on host object with same name as any answer.
+There cannot already be a property on host object with same name as any answer.

 #### callback

 Function invoked when user types an answer.
-It is passed the answer (string).
+It is passed the selected answer (string).

 ## Install

-npm install browser-console-listener
+`npm install browser-console-listener`

 ## License